Patient Information on Veneers

 Majorly crooked teeth or teeth that are severely out of position generally are not suitable for veneers and more extensive treatment is likely to be required.
 Possibly a combination of different cosmetic treatments.

-At the other end of the scale, very minor problems could be corrected just with whitening, shaping and tooth bonding- it all depends on your situation and your desired outcome.
-The dentist must assess every case individually and decide on a treatment plan that suits you after going through all the possibilities.
+At the other end of the scale, very minor problems could be corrected just with whitening, shaping and tooth bonding it all depends on your situation and your desired outcome.
+You will evaluate each case individually and decide on a treatment plan that suits you after going through all the possibilities.

 So, should I have Veneers?

 Assuming you are a suitable case for veneers: you have the right teeth, the mouth, and the right attitude, then only you can answer this question.